niksaz/spbau-formal-languages/README.md

 Lexer for L language.

 ### How to build?
-Run the following to build the jar file for the prover:
+Run the following to build the jar file for the lexer:
 ```
 ./gradlew jar
 ```